roman-milk/roman-milk.github.io/maeve-and-rob.md

+===

- ****** Maeve and Rob Ch.
-01 ****** byJust_Plain_Bob© "But I have a need to boss men around.
+"But I have a need to boss men around.
 The men I've gone out with since meeting you?
 In each of them I sensed a touch of the submissive so I dated them, pushed them around until I got sick of them and then walked away from them.
 As far as you being my base?
 That is partially true, but only partially.
 What you are Rob is my rock, my anchor.
 I need you Rob.
 I love you and I have to be with you.
 I feel empty when you aren't there for me.
 These last two months I've been absolutely miserable.
 I need you Rob; I really do need you."

  "Your need changes nothing Maeve.
 I meant what I said.
 I am not willing to be your 'main man'.
 It is 'only man' or nothing."